 The home has been designed with the differing cognitive, social and physical abilities of the residents in mind.
 It promotes the use of familiar and recognizable surroundings and activities that stimulate residents’ deepest and earliest memories.
 Additionally, it creates opportunities for staff and residents to interact more easily in activities of daily living.
 Visual clues throughout the design help residents with recollection to avoid confusion and increased anxiety.

 Copelands will encompass everything needed to create a genuine home from home where people can enjoy fulfilling and spontaneous lives.
-Further information and images will be available shortly.
-Watch this space.
+Further information and images can be seen here.